Featured

 The desk in the History Room I chose for Saturday’s writing session

-I have just returned from a writing holidays like no other.
+I have just returned from a writing holiday like no other.
 I’m trying to describe it, and there’s no sentence big enough.
 You’ll see the photo at the top of the page and understand it’s a library, but… this is Gladstone’s Library.

 You can start with the fact that it is a library and move on to understand that it is the national monument to William Ewart Gladstone, politician for both major parties and Prime Minister for a large chunk of the 19th century.
 It’s a grand and sprawling building with acres of worked stone and dark wood which replaced Gladstone’s original structure of a ‘tin tabernacle’, put up to house his thousands of books towards the end of his life.
 It must be the only library in the country that insists on silence.
 I didn’t realise just how much I missed the traditional silent reading rooms until I walked in and heard nothing at all.